 To enable Set searching on the client facing pages, click Site configuration in the Administrator menu.
 Then click General settings on the left and click Show options in the Set searching section.
 In the drop down box, choose the 2nd or 3rd option to enable Set searching on your website.
 With the option “Display checkbox, default is off”, a checkbox will appear in the quick search area and it’s default setting will be off (i.e. Set searching is not active) With the other option, Set searching will be active by default.
 Clicking the checkbox toggles between “normal” full text searching for files and Set searching.

 The Label input box allows you specify what to display next to the checkbox.
 E.g. Search for events or Search photo stories et cetera.

 The Default text input box stores the text that is displayed in the search box if it’s empty and Set searching is on.
 E.g. Enter a name or event.
 When Set searching is switched off again, the text that you can enter in the section Quick search & Suggestions is displayed again.

 When “Set searching” is active, you can search with AND, OR, and AND NOT.
 But wildcards are not supported.
 You can configure which fields you want to search by ticking the checkboxes for Title, Subtitle and Custom fields 1 through 10.
 Searching for multiple words without the AND operator defaults to an AND search.
 E.g. “young girl” searches for galleries/sets with the both words “young” and “girl”.
 The query “woman OR women”, searches for galleries/sets with either the word “woman” or the word “women”.

 The search results are limited to 1,000 sets.
-The results page will display the first 50 sets and when the user scrolls down, the next 50 sets are automatically retrieved and displayed and so on.
-There are currently two different styles for displaying the found sets/galleries.
-More styles may be added in future versions upon request.
+The results page will display the first X sets and when the user scrolls down, the next X sets are automatically retrieved and displayed and so on.
+“X” represents the number of galleries that you have configured via Site configuration > Gallery pages > Gallery group pages.